-- (a) Investment return the rate of investment yield that the Plan will earn over the long-term future; - (b) Mortality rates the death rates of employees and pensioners; life expectancy is based on these rates; - (c) Retirement rates the rate or probability of retirement at a given age; - (d) Withdrawal rates the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement. - Normal cost: The amount of contributions required to fund the benefit allocated to the current year of service. - The value of all projected benefit payments for current members less the portion that will be paid by future normal costs.
+- (a) Investment return the rate of investment yield that the Plan will earn over the long-term future; - (b) Mortality rates the death rates of employees and pensioners; life expectancy is based on these rates; - (c) Retirement rates the rate or probability of retirement at a given age; - (d) Withdrawal rates the rates at which employees of various ages are expected to leave employment for reasons other than death, disability, or retirement.

+Normal cost:

+The amount of contributions required to fund the benefit allocated to the current year of service.